-New footsteps, heavier, meant someone else was arriving on the scene.
+New footsteps, heavier, meant someone else had arrived on the scene.

-A man’s voice spoke up.
+A man’s voice.
 “What’s going on in here?”

 The squeaky voice sounded incredulous.
 “I heard a woman yelling in that closet.”

-Furious pounding on the door caused Madison to flinch, as the doorknob renewed it’s rattling.
+Furious pounding on the door caused Madison to flinch.
+The doorknob rattled with renewed vigor.

 The man’s calm voice entreated, “Kate?
 Don’t do something you’ll regret.
 You need to calm down, sis.”

-The squeaky voice again, “Whatever she’s done, sweetie, it’s not worth it.”
+The squeaky voice chimed in.
+“Whatever she’s done, sweetie, it’s not worth it.”

 More footsteps rushing on the hardwood floors.
 Murmurs from bystanders.